Upcoming Workshops

 Why Old Ways?

-The Handmade Life embraces “old ways” as the sharing of hands-on learning and survival habits that were once a part of our ancestors’ daily lives.
+The Handmade Life embraces “old ways” as the sharing of hands-on habits that were once a part of our ancestors’ daily lives.

-For all these reasons and more, The HML offers workshops for learning new projects and old skills alongside other makers.
-This year we will make everything from fire cider, to elderberry syrup, to upcycled old clothing creations, to fermentation, to soap.
+For all these reasons and more, The HML offers seasonal workshops for learning new projects and old skills alongside other makers.

-And while we wholeheartedly embrace these ways of old, we also have gratitude for new ways too, that allow us to connect virtually!
-Sign up in the link above to stay in touch as both virtual and in-person workshops are offered.
+And while we honor the ways of old, we also have gratitude for new ways too, that allow us to connect virtually from time to time!
+Sign up in the link above to stay in touch as workshops are offered.